-Ricardo turned professional in July 2014 after a tremendous career at The University of Central Florida, culminating in him attending the NCAA National Championships at Prairie Dunes as the low scoring individual from the regional stage.
+Ricardo turned professional in July 2014, after a tremendous career at The University of Central Florida.

 As a 3 time NCAA All-American selection, he recorded 5 college victories, including the FAU Slomin Autism invite in 2014 and finished 10th or better on 28 occasions during his college career.
 Ricardo’s final event as an amateur was part of the victorius Palmer Cup team at Walton Heath.

 In only his 7th start as a professional Ricardo won the EMC Golf Challenge Open in Rome, Italy on the Challenge Tour after a nail biting 3 hole playoff.
 This victory securing him full playing rights for 2015, and, showcasing his true potential.

 Ricardo won twice on the Challenge Tour in 2015, securing victory at the AEGEAN Airlines Challenge tour event and also the NBO Golf Classic Grand Final in Oman.
 His performances throughout the season earned him the title of the Road to Oman Champion and secured his European Tour card for the 2016 season with full playing rights.